pharmaverse/aNCA/.github/PULL_REQUEST_TEMPLATE.md

 ## How to test

-How to test the feature.
+How to test features not covered by unit tests.

-## Contributor checkilist
+## Contributor checklist
 - [ ] Code passes style checks
 - [ ] Code passes all unit tests
 - [ ] New logic covered by unit tests
-- [ ] Documentation for new logic generated
+- [ ] New logic is documented
-- [ ] README or other documentation updated, if applicable